stormearthandlava/stormearthandlava.github.io/guide/mythic_plus/DF_season_2.md

 ### {{ site.data.dungeon.fh.harlan_sweete }} Notable Trash Mobs

 **{{ site.data.dungeon.fh.irontide_officer }}**
-* Just does tank damage, Sheeesh....
+* Just does tank damage, notably with the {{ site.data.dungeon.fh.oiled_blade }} tank buster.
+However this mob is invulnerable to CC so nothing you can do about it.

 **{{ site.data.dungeon.fh.irontide_stormcaller }}**
 * Use {{ site.data.spell.wind_shear }} to interrupt {{ site.data.dungeon.fh.lightning_bolt }} and {{ site.data.dungeon.fh.thundering_squall }}.